Krishnavijayands/Mentalhealthtreatmentseeking/README.md

 Three research questions structured the investigation:

-- **RQ1** - Which model provides the best predictive performance for treatment-seeking behaviour (Logistic Regression, Random Forest, Neural Network)?
+- **RQ1** - Which model provides the best predictive performance for treatment-seeking behaviour among Logistic Regression, Random Forest and Neural Network?
 - **RQ2** - Does reducing the feature space to the top fifteen predictors (via permutation importance) preserve predictive performance while improving interpretability?
 - **RQ3** - Which subgroups are most often misclassified, and what does this reveal about potential fairness issues?
 ## Repository Structure

 This repository contains the **full workflow** for the dissertation project.
 The dataset is uploaded to ensure **reproducibility** of all experiments.
 ### Files and Notebooks

 1. **`Mental Health in Tech - EDA(1).ipynb`**